 - The article ‘Ten brilliant tips to become successful’ (2011) helpfully recommends to act wisely in any situation.

 Also, you may shorten the title if it is too long.
 For instance, in the example above, you may write just The psychology of pressure (2010) instead of The psychology of pressure: an introduction (2010).

 If there is no date in the source, use the abbreviation “n.d.” (no date) instead.
 All the other rules apply as usual.

 - It is stated that the Earth is large ('The captain’s gazette' n.d.)

 - One might not be surprised to learn that having a lot of money is better than having none, according to Allen (n.d.).

 Jump to the button below instead of wasting your time on Harvard citation generator — it is not always accurate.
-Professional writers from EssayPro, reliable paper writing service, will do a better job!
+Professional writers from EssayPro, essay writing service, will do a better job!